NetApp-openstack-dev/openstack-docs/source/operations/section_cdot-ops.rst

-Operational Concerns with Data ONTAP
+Operational Concerns with ONTAP
 ====================================

 NFS v4.0 and NFS v4.1 Configuration
 -----------------------------------

-Be sure to refer to the `Clustered Data ONTAP NFS Best Practices and Implementation
+Be sure to refer to the `ONTAP NFS Best Practices and Implementation
 Guide <http://www.netapp.com/us/system/pdf-reader.aspx?pdfuri=tcm:10-61288-16&m=tr-4067.pdf>`__
 for information on how to optimally set up NFS exports for use with